EfosaE/EfosaE/README.md

 </blockquote>
 <hr />

-I'm a software engineer passionate about building scalable systems, solving real-world problems, and writing clean, maintainable code.
+Software developer with a strong focus on scalable backend systems, clean architecture, and real-world problem solving.
+Currently expanding into financial technology, with an interest in payments, banking infrastructure, and distributed systems.

 With expertise in **Go**, **Node.js**, **NestJS**, and **React**, I specialize in crafting efficient APIs and microservices alongside fluid, responsive user interfaces.
 I'm deeply curious and enjoy learning the inner workings of software systems — from infrastructure to UI.